compgeo-mox/richards/README.md

 ### Installation
-To install the project, we advise to install and run the project through Docker (the Dockerfile of the project is available in the directory .devcontainer).
+To install the project, we advise you to install and run the project through Docker (the Dockerfile of the project is available in the directory .devcontainer).
-The steps that must be performed are to install the project with Docker are:
+The steps that must be performed to install the project with Docker are:
 1. Clone the repository:
 ```bash
 git clone https://github.com/compgeo-mox/richards --recurse-submodules